vechain/vechain-sdk-js/.github/CONTRIBUTING.md

 2. All public API methods must be documented.
 3. Write tests for new features and bug fixes.
 4. For integration tests using thor-solo, if needed, use a `TEST_ACCOUNT` in order to isolate previous integration tests.
-5. We follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
+5. Follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.

-# Documentation Updates
+## Guidelines for Documentation Updates

-## Overview

-Accurate and up-to-date documentation is vital for the usability and maintainability of the vechain-sdk.
+An accurate and up-to-date documentation is vital for the usability and maintainability of the vechain-sdk.
 We welcome contributions that improve or update the documentation.

-### Guidelines for Documentation Updates

-#### Textual Documentation
+### Textual Documentation

 1. **Clarity and Accuracy**: Ensure that the documentation is clear, accurate, and easy to understand.
 Avoid technical jargon where possible, or provide explanations for technical terms.
 2. **Consistency**: Follow the existing format and style of the documentation.
 This includes using the same tense, person, and voice.
 3. **Markdown Formatting**: Use Markdown formatting appropriately to improve the readability of the document.

-#### Diagrams
+### Diagrams

 1. **Updating Diagrams**: In the `docs/diagrams` directory, update diagrams if there are significant changes to the system architecture or if you find any outdated diagrams.
 2. **Tools**: Use mermaid markdown diagrams that produce clear, high-quality diagrams.
 3. **Documenting Changes**: Include a brief description of what was changed in the diagram and why in your pull request.

-# Commenting Guidelines
+## Commenting Guidelines

-## Class Commenting
+### Class Commenting

 Provide an overview of the class's purpose, how it should be used, and in which subsystem it belongs if applicable.

 ```typescript
 /**
  * Represents a statistical utility that provides methods to compute